 Storage

-Store any leftovers in the fridge, they'll be good for 2-3 days.
+Store any leftovers in the fridge, they'll be good for 3-4 days and taste even better in my opinion.

 You can freeze any leftover soup, and then when ready to eat, just defrost it and cook the pasta separately to stir through.